Jump to navigation

 Q: What opportunities do youth have to practice their religion?

 A: All youth have the opportunity to practice their faith and participate in religious services.
 This includes access to clergy and spiritual advisors.
-Some facilities have partnerships with community agencies to provide such activities as religious services, bible study groups, mentoring, chaplain services, or spiritually based group activities.
+Some youth centers have partnerships with community agencies to provide such activities as religious services, bible study groups, mentoring, chaplain services, or spiritually based group activities.

 Q: What contact am I allowed to have with my son/daughter?
 What are the rules about phone calls and visits?

 A: DYS encourages youth to maintain contact with family members and other positive individuals.
 Youth are able to make outgoing phone calls to parents/guardians, professionals and others who are approved for contact.
-The procedures for the frequency or times of the phone calls will vary at different facilities.
-Facilities also provide a schedule of visiting hours for approved visitors.
-Please visit the CDHS Facility Locations page for additional visitation information.
+The procedures for the frequency or times of the phone calls will vary at different youth centers.
+Youth centers also provide a schedule of visiting hours for approved visitors.
+Please visit the CDHS Youth Centers page for additional visitation information.

 Q: Are youth allowed to have personal belongings or gifts?

 A: Youth are provided with the clothing and personal hygiene items that he or she needs while in placement.
-Please check with your son/daughter's facility for rules and procedures regarding special occasion gifts and other permitted personal items.
+Please check with your son/daughter's youth center for rules and procedures regarding special occasion gifts and other permitted personal items.

 Q: Are youth allowed to receive mail?